AdobeDocs/commerce-cloud-tools/src/pages/docker/test/application-testing.md

 ---
 title: Application testing
-description:
+description: Learn how to use the MFTF for Commerce application testing in the Cloud Docker environment.
 ---

 # Application testing

-In a Cloud Docker development environment, you can use the [Magento Functional Testing Framework (MFTF)][MFTF docs] for Magento application testing.
+In a Cloud Docker development environment, you can use the [Magento Functional Testing Framework (MFTF)][MFTF docs] for application testing.
 In this environment, you run MFTF commands using the `mftf-command` ([CLI container command](../containers/cli.md#cli-container-commands)).

 For example, the following command generates the MFTF tests:

 ```bash
 docker-compose run test mftf-command generate:tests --debug=none